 Comparison of the intensities measured with different mirror tips is difficult, as they always pertain to both the emission intensity of the tip and the collection efficiency of the mirror, and the latter might vary among different mirror tips.
 In the literature, it is stated that for sharp tips, the intensity of individual resonances is expected to be higher compared to blunt tips.
 This does not necessarily need to apply to the integrated intensity, as no theoretical work so far considered the numerous resonances of a blunt tip, which may add up to a brighter total intensity.
 This statement seems to be compatible with the spectra presented in Fig. 4.4(a), assuming that the respective collection efficiencies were similar.
-However, as the intensity maximum of sharper tips tends to be at lower wavelength, their spectrum also goes better with the response curve of the detection setup.
-Fig. 4.4(b) shows the same spectra but with the detector response taken into account, and it is apparent that the main peak of the red curve is almost as high as the peak of the black curve.
+However, as the intensity maximum of sharper tips tends to be at lower wavelength, their spectrum also goes better with the detector response taken into account, and it is apparent that the main peak of the red curve is almost as high as the peak of the black curve.
 Analysing the spectrum of sharper tips is still easier as the detection rates are higher and the spectra are more well-defined.
-Sharp tips also offer a higher spatial resolution, as the gap plasmon is more confined to the tunnelling junction.